Dr Steve Taylor

 Head of Centre

 e: Steve Taylor

 Steve’s current workload is centred on project management and development, consultancy and academic research.
-With a track record of securing EU-funding for projects, the development of tourism and outdoor recreation projects through funding streams such as Interreg, Horizon 2020 and COSME is a central part of Steve’s duties.
+With a track record of securing EU-funding for projects, the development of tourism and outdoor recreation projects through funding streams such as Interreg, ERDF, Horizon 2020 and ERASMUS+ is a central part of his duties.

 PhD in Tourism, University of Otago, New Zealand

 MSc (with Distinction) in Rural and Regional Resources Planning, University of Aberdeen

 Steve has a background in sustainable travel.
 He worked for the public sector for five years developing transport policy, writing successful European funding applications and managing projects such as the Interreg IIIC ‘Concept’ sustainable transport project.
 A move into the private sector, working as Principal Consultant for Capita Symonds, saw him developing further project management experience in the sustainable transport sector.
 At this time he developed a great passion for mountain biking.

 Seeking his next challenge, Steve left the UK to undertake his adventure tourism PhD in New Zealand.
 His thesis was entitled “Extending the Dream Machine’: Understanding Dedicated Participation in Mountain Biking.
 Using a qualitative method of in-depth interviews and general induction analysis, he interviewed mountain bikers in New Zealand and the UK to try to understand the range of psychological, sociological and physiological factors, along with site characteristics and information sources, which influence their participation.